purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Logistic-Regression/logistic-regression.md

 ## Distributed Training

 ### Why Distributed Training?
 With large volumes of data, training a model on a single machine can be slow and impractical.
 Distributed training allows for parallel processing, making it possible to handle large datasets efficiently.
+Thus with the large volume of data, we need to use distributed training: Logistic Regression in Spark or Alternating Direction Method of Multipliers.

 ### Apache Spark
 Apache Spark is a powerful tool for distributed data processing.
 It can be used to train logistic regression models in parallel across a cluster of machines.